developmentseed/divdet/README.md

 # Technical Training Notes

-_The below walks through model training on Kubeflow._
+_The below walks through model training on Kubeflow.
+See `divdet/docs/STTR_TrainingSoftwareGuide.pdf` for more details and tips._

 ## Build OD API training Docker image
 Before running the below, update paths in the `build_image.sh` shell script to match your desired image file location.
 Also update `od_export/component.yaml` and `od_train/component.yaml` to match the location of this image.